jennifertrin/OnboardNFTAlgorand/README.md

 Prizes include flagship Algorand NFTs, NFT memberships to Algorand DAOs, free minting on NFT Space, and ALGO

+**Work Intensive**: MEDIUM - Online hackathons are usually self-run except for learning workshops and winner selection and awards
+**Scaling**
+  - Collect team info for distributing awards during submission process if they win
+  - Hire an existing Algorand community to host the hackathon

 #### Activity 2: Recognize Top-Tier Artists, Collections, and Whales

 **Examples:**